 Cheap Hotels in Northampton

 From the hearty breakfast spread (cooked and continental, because you never know what you'll fancy) to the 24hr café, we ensure our guests' every need is dealt with.
-Plus with free fibre Wi-Fi throughout, power shower en suites and our famous Sweet Beds in every room, you'll be connected, refreshed and rested right through from check-in to check-out.
+Plus with free fibre Wi-Fi throughout, power shower en suites and our famous Sweet Beds i n every room, you'll be connected, refreshed and rested right through from check-in to check-out.
+The hotel is located in Sol, a shopping and entertainment complex with a cinema, trampoline park, shops and restaurants and a fitness club.

 Convenient Northampton hotel near the town centre with free parking and Wi-Fi.
 Seconds from the M1, Holiday Inn Express® Northampton – South is within an hour's drive from Birmingham Airport (BHX) and Luton Airport (LTN).
 Catch a train 10-minutes away at Northampton station or reach central London in under two hours.
 Motorsports fans are 20-minutes' drive away from race days at Silverstone Circuit.
 It's not all fast cars; tour the gardens of Woburn Abbey or check out events on at the Grade 1 listed Althorp Estate, just 10 miles from the hotel.
 Explore the shops and local history of Northampton town centre, find a steal at Northampton Market or pick up tickets to a show at the Royal and Derngate Theatre.
 There's air-conditioned meeting space for up to 70 people if you're planning a conference or training event.
-Extras that matter: - Free parking - Express Start™ Breakfast included in the room rate. - Family rooms for 2 adults and 2 children under 12 At night, relax in the open-plan lounge with a cold beer and treat yourself to dinner from our tasty Express Café & Bar menu.
+At night, relax in the open-plan lounge with a cold beer and treat yourself to dinner from our tasty Express Café & Bar menu.
 Our homely bedrooms are complete with comfy beds, flat screen TVs and blackout curtains.
-Kickstart your morning with a refreshing power shower in your en suite before tucking into our included breakfast with continental and hot items.
+Kickstart your morning with a refreshing power shower in your en suite before tucking into an included breakfast with sausage baps, coffee and cereal.

 A peaceful hotel near Northampton and the M1 with All Day Dining and free WIFI Holiday Inn® Northampton West M1, Jct 16 hotel is in the village of Flore, 7 miles from central Northampton.
 It's a 45-minute drive to Birmingham Airport (BHX), and London Luton Airport (LTN) is even closer.
 Motorsports fans are within easy reach of Silverstone racing circuit, and you can get behind the wheel yourself with the karts and quad bikes at Whilton Mill.
 Keen shoppers can get their thrills at the vast and elegant centre:mk shopping centre, less than a 30-minute drive.
 Corporate guests are within reach of the business district of Milton Keynes, and it's not far to Swan Valley Business Park.
 You can host a professional meeting or team training event in one of our 3 conference rooms.
 At this hotel you can enjoy:- Free WIFI, Free parking, Chef’s Station at breakfast, Kids stay and eat free.
 The heart of the hotel, our smartly designed Open Lobby, has a To Go Café and an All Day Dining menu.
 You can plug in at the E-Bar with plenty of power sockets or play board games with the kids in colourful surroundings.
 Comfy guest rooms are decorated in soothing earth tones and come with pillow menus.
 With our well-equipped gym, you'll never miss a beat of your fitness routine.